kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

 To test a model, you must first preprocess the dataset by running preprocess_dataset.py in the command line with the following four arguments:

 ```
-First agument: The name of the dataset in lower case.
+First argument: The name of the dataset in lower case.
 Options are: emodb iemocap ravdess saveee
 Second argument: The sample rate.
 This must be entered as 16000 and not 16k
 Third argument: An integer denoting duration in seconds to trim or pad each sample to.
 This is because all samples must be the same duration to be used as training data by tensorflow.
 Fourth argument: The Z_score normalisation flag.
 There is a normalisation layer in the model architecture, but this applies z_score normalisation per batch and after the length of each sample (and any other optional data preprocessing) has occured.
 To toggle this on or off enter y or n as the value for the fourth argument.